 Charts from Google.

 This goes for anywhere in the world where there is a lot of tourism: never leave any valuables in your car.
 Even if you are only leaving your car for a short period of time!
 Break-ins can be common for cars parked near trailheads.
-So don’t leave anything in your car, especially visible if you were to peer into the windows.
+So don’t leave anything in your car!

 For more details, click here.

-Having a Big Island elopement always calls for extra adventure!!
+Having a Big Island elopement always calls for extra adventure!
 The Big Island is technically the island of Hawaii, but it is the largest island, hence its nickname.
 There is so much to see and do here.
-Keep in mind: this is called the Big Island for a reason.
 There are only a few main highways, so going from that one location to the next can take an hour or multiple hours!
-It is an island for those who like road trips and adventure.
+It is an island for those who like road trips.
 You absolutely need to rent a car.

 When deciding on lodging, consider if you should stay Kona side (west coast) or Hilo side (east coast).
 If there is more you want to see and do on either side, plan to book your hotel or Airbnb there.
 Or, spend nights on both sides of the island!

-This is one of my all time favorite experiences in Hawaii and is the number one thing I recommend doing if you visit the Big Island.
+This is one of my all-time favorite experiences in Hawaii and is the number one thing I recommend doing if you visit the Big Island.
 I (Sydney) went on a Manta Ray snorkel tour in Kona.
-The boat tour started just before sunset so once we were out on the water, I saw one of the most incredible Hawaiian sunsets to this day.
+The boat tour started just before sunset so once we were out on the water, I saw one of the most incredible Hawaiian sunsets I’ve ever seen.
 Then, we geared up and got in the water once it was dark.
-There was a long, rectangle foam noodles for us to hold onto and float while we looked down into the water.
-These tours use lights to attract plankton which draw in the Manta Rays who eat them!
+There were long, rectangle foam noodles for us to hold onto and float while we looked down into the water.
+The tour guides used lights to attract plankton which drew in the Manta Rays, who eat the plankton!

 Manta Rays are magnificent, gentle creatures.
 They swam right up along the foam noodles like it was their runway and would even brush up against your hands!
-I will say, do not touch the Manta Rays.
-We went with a great tour who respected these wild creatures.
+Please do not touch the Manta Rays.
+We went on a great tour that respected these wild creatures.
 While we are there to admire them, do not disturb them.
 It was an unforgettable experience.
 If you get cold easily, wear a swim shirt!

 Bike or Hike to active Lava Flow

-On the east side of the island is approximately a 6 mile gravel trail that leads you to an epic view of lava flowing into the ocean.
+On the east side of the island is approximately a 6-mile gravel trail that leads you to an epic view of lava flowing into the ocean.
 It is nothing short of amazing to witness new earth being made before your eyes.
-You can also walk but renting a bike is much faster.
-We recommend going at night so you can see the lava glow and avoid hot temperatures of the day.
+You can also walk, but renting a bike is much faster.
+We recommend going at night so you can see the lava glow and avoid the hot temperatures of the day.